See my Punchneedle info page.

 Punchneedles come in several styles and sizes.
 The basic needle (size medium) accommodates 3 strands of embroidery floss, but fine 1-strand needles and coarse 6-strand needles are also available.
 (UPDATE: See the bottom of this post for more size information.)
 Some punchneedles have adjustable depth (which determines the length of the loops you punch); the most basic needles have a fixed loop length.
 The more expensive punchneedles may have a more comfortable grip for long periods of use, but they all work in exactly the same manner, so a basic punchneedle is all you need.

-The Clover Embroidery Stitching Tool is more expensive (around $12) and you can buy various-sized needle tips (you will need a MEDIUM needle for it), but it is quite short and some people may prefer a longer pen-shaped barrel.
+The Clover Embroidery Stitching Tool is more expensive and you can buy various-sized needle tips (you will need a MEDIUM needle for it), but it is quite short and some people may prefer a longer pen-shaped barrel (I know I do!)

-The Ultra-Punch Needle (also sold as Cameo Ultra Punch) is the most expensive (around $18) and has an adjustable loop length.
+The Ultra-Punch Needle (previously sold as Cameo Ultra Punch) is the most expensive and has an adjustable loop length.
 I own this needle – it is very comfortable to use, but I always leave it on the shortest loop length.
 You can buy it in three needle tip sizes or in a set of all 3 needle tip sizes.
 You only need the MEDIUM sized needle.
-(I’m not sure if you can buy this needle in stores; it is available online from JoAnn.com and probably elsewhere too.)
+(I’m not sure if you can buy this needle in stores; you can buy it from amazon, or it’s available online from JoAnn.com and probably elsewhere too.)

 There are other brands of punchneedle too – basically, any punchneedle with a medium-sized tip is suitable for the Miniature Punchneedle Embroidery taught in The Punchneedle Handbook.

 UPDATE: Punchneedle Tool Sizes